hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1468

-Say, [O Prophet], “O people, if you are in doubt about my religion, then I do not worship those whom you worship besides Allah.
+Say [O Prophet], “O people, if you are in doubt about my religion, then I do not worship those whom you worship besides Allah.
 But I worship Allah, Who causes you to die, and I have been commanded to be one of the believers.

 # 1469